-In this study, data denial experiments are conducted to determine the impact of special VORTEX2 observations on the analysis and prediction of the Goshen County supercell storm.
-As the study is part of the larger Warn on Forecast goal, there is a focus on the utility of these observations in an operational NWP setting.
-This study is similar in design to Dowell et al. (2010), but deals specifically with special observations taken during VORTEX2 and evaluating their importance to creating a realistic forecast of supercell behavior.
+In this study, data-denial experiments are conducted to determine the impact of special VORTEX2 observations on the analysis and prediction of the Goshen County supercell storm.
+As the study is part of the larger Warnon-Forecast goal, there is a focus on the utility of these observations in an operational NWP setting.
+This study is similar in design to Dowell et al. (2010), but it deals specifically with special observations taken during VORTEX2 and evaluating their importance to create a realistic forecast of supercell behavior.
 Similar experiments have also been conducted by Marquis et al. (2014).
-Tanamachi et al. (2013) are the closest in spirit to the current study, as they investigated the impact of University of Massachusetts X-band, polarimetric radar data on analyses of the Greensburg, Kansas, supercell of 4 May 2007.
-However, they did not examine storm-scale (1-hour) forecasts resulting from these analyses.
-Snook et al. (2012) examined the impact of data from limitedrange X-band radars on 3-hour forecasts of a mesoscale convective system.
-This study is unique in examining the relative impact of special VORTEX2 observations on convectivescale analyses and forecasts of a tornadic supercell.
-Studies looking at convective-scale forecasts, but not investigating the impact of different data sources based on ensemble data assimilation methods include Dawson et al. (2012), Yussouf et al. (2013), and Jung et al. (2012).
+Tanamachi et al. (2013) are the closest in spirit to the current study, as they investigated the impact of University of Massachusetts, mobile, X-band, polarimetric Doppler radar (UMass X-Pol) data on analyses of the Greensburg, Kansas, supercell of 4 May 2007.
+However, they did not examine storm-scale (1 h) forecasts resulting from these analyses.
+Snook et al. (2012) examined the impact of data from limited-range X-band radars on 3-h forecasts of a mesoscale convective system.
+This study is unique in examining the relative impact of special VORTEX2 observations on convective-scale analyses and forecasts of a tornadic supercell.
+Studies looking at convective-scale forecasts but not investigating the impact of different data sources based on ensemble data assimilation methods include Dawson et al. (2012), Yussouf et al. (2013), and Jung et al. (2012).

 The rest of this paper is organized as follows.
-Section 2 gives the information about the observations used and the design of the experiments.
-General evolution of the simulated supercell and comparisons to observed data are discussed in Section 3.
+Section 2 gives information about the observations used and the design of the experiments.
+The general evolution of the simulated supercell and comparisons to observed data are discussed in section 3.
 Section 4 focuses on the impact of the observations on the analyses forecasts.
 Conclusions are given in section 5.